 Secure HE-LTFs use randomized LTF sequences, pseudorandom and deterministic per stream phase rotation and when the TXVECTOR parameter TX_WINDOW_FLAG is set to 1, a frequency domain flat top window, instead of the frequency domain rectangular window; see 27.3.18d (Construction of Secure HE-LTF). (#3215, #3354, #3911, #3920, #4018, #5216)

+Uses HE-LTF repetitions, if indicated in the TXVECTOR parameter LTF_REP by values larger than one.

 Has a Packet Extension (PE) field that is 4 µs in duration.
 No energy is transmitted during the first 1.6 µs of the PE field if the HE-LTF field is using the secure HE-LTF, similar to no energy being transmitted during the GI of HE-LTF symbols. (#5465)

 When the TXVECTOR parameter NUM_USERS is more than 1, the TXVECTOR parameter NUM_STS[1] is used to encode the NSTS And Mid-amble Periodicity field of the HE-SIG-A1.
 Otherwise, the TXVECTOR parameter NUM_STS is used to encode the NSTS And Mid-amble Periodicity field of the HE-SIG-A1.

-The TXVECTOR parameter LTF_REP that indicates N_LTF_REP, the number of the HE-LTF repetitions.
-A value of N_LTF_REP equal to 1 indicates a single HE-LTF segment without repetition, and a value of N_LTF_REP greater than 1 indicates the use of HE-LTF repetitions.
 For decoding the HE-LTF fields, a PHY-RXLTFSEQUENCE.request primitive issued from the MAC provides the LTF_REP parameter and LTF_OFFSET parameter, which are not encoded in the HE-SIG-A, but included in the preceding Ranging NDP Announcement frame.
-The LTF_OFFSET parameter indicates the number of secure HE-LTF symbols to skip for receiving the corresponding user’s HE-LTF field, e.g., in Figure 27-46d the LTF_OFFSET for the first and second user would be 0 and 4 respectively (#3271, #5435, #5452, #5376).
+The LTF_OFFSET parameter indicates the number of secure HE-LTF symbols to skip for receiving the corresponding user’s HE-LTF field. (#3271, #5435, #5452, #5376)

 The only supported mode is 2x HE-LTF with 1.6 µs GI.
 The other combinations of HE-LTF modes and GI duration are disallowed. (#4014) No energy is transmitted during the GI of the HE-LTF symbols when secure HE-LTF is used, which is referred to as a zero-power GI. (#5465)

-The number of HE-LTF symbols in an HE Ranging NDP depends on the number of space-time streams N_STS, the number of HE-LTF repetitions N_LTF_REP, and when Secure HE-LTFs are used, the number of users NUM_USERS.
+The number of HE-LTF symbols in an HE Ranging NDP depends on the number of space-time streams N_STS, the number of HE-LTF repetitions, and when Secure HE-LTFs are used, the number of users NUM_USERS.

-Figure 27-46b—Example of HE-LTFs in an HE Ranging NDP with N_STS=2 and N_LTF_REP =2 (#4014, #5452)
+Figure 27-46b—Example of HE-LTFs in an HE Ranging NDP with N_STS=2 and LTF_REP =2 (#4014, #5452)

 When the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, HE-LTFs (#5217) as defined in Subclause 27.3.11.10 (HE-LTF) are used in the HE Ranging NDP.
-The number of HE-LTF symbols is the product of the number of HE-LTF repetitions N_LTF_REP and the conventional number of HE-LTF, NHE-LTF, based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
-The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Subclause 27.3.6.9 (Construction of HE-LTF) N_LTF_REP times.
+The number of HE-LTF symbols is the product of the number of HE-LTF repetitions, given in LTF_REP, and the conventional number of HE-LTF, NHE-LTF, based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
+The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Subclause 27.3.6.9 (Construction of HE-LTF) LTF_REP times, i.e., a value of LTF_REP equal to 1 indicates a single HE-LTF segment without repetition, and a value of LTF_REP greater than 1 indicates the use of HE-LTF repetitions.
 If the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, the TXVECTOR parameter NUM_USERS is not present which is then assumed to be 1.